Single-board Computers/Computing

 This ODroid U3 was my primary computer for about half a year in 2014, and i have nothing but fond memories of it.
 Alas, there's simply too little support for it on the net to bother with it nowadays.

 i became interested in the Pine64 A+ SBCs when they were released via Kickstarter in 2016, and bought two of them, but they were a complete let-down on multiple levels.
 Marketed as having awesome performance and fantastic video, they just didn't have either.
 Uncomfortably slow, and not a single Android game, no matter how simplistic, could get more than a few frames a second of video on them.
 They ran Netflix on Android well enough until Netflix decided that rooted devices were a no-no and cut us off.
-Every attempt at doing something halfway "serious" with them utterly failed due to their performance (even for use as SAN devices they were sorely limited by having only USB 2.0 ports).
+Every attempt at doing something halfway "serious" with them utterly failed due to their performance (even for use as NAS devices they were sorely limited by having only USB 2.0 ports).
 In mid-2020 i attempted to make light Linux desktop use out of one and X11 crashed with - i kid you not - the message "your machine is too slow."
 At that point i gave them away (good riddance!) and started looking for a new SBC to replace my loud and electricity-hungry main PC.

 SBC pine64 and RPI 1B